-n 25th March 1957, leaders of six countries still recovering from the ravages of war sat down together in Rome for the official signature of the Treaties that eventually gave birth to what we call today the European Union.
-It was an unprecedented step, one that required much courage and vision: countries that had fought each other for centuries agreed to make decisions together on questions that were essential to their future.
+O n 25 March 1957, leaders of six countries still recovering from the ravages of war met in Rome for the official signature of the Treaties that eventually gave birth to what we call today the European Union.
+It was an unprecedented step, one that required much courage and vision: countries that had fought each other for centuries agreed to decide together on essential questions for their common future.
 They also agreed to transfer some of their power to a new level, to what we now simply refer to as the European Union.

 The EU has been a historic success.
-It has brought the longest period of uninterrupted peace and an unparalleled level of prosperity to its people.
+It has brought the longest period of peace and unparalleled levels of prosperity to its peoples.
 What began as a club of 6 is now home to 27 countries with a population of almost 500 million people.

-The EU's success has made it into a magnet.
 Integrating new members was part of the plan from the beginning.
 The founding fathers were confident enough of their idea to leave the door open for other European countries to join.
 Helping countries that have the vocation to become members has been the EU's response to changes in the European political landscape in the past five decades, promoting economic growth and solidarity, and strengthening democratic forces in countries emerging from dictatorship.

 The European Union has brought huge advantages to all Europeans - stability, prosperity, democracy, human rights, fundamental freedoms, and the rule of law.
 These are not just abstract principles.
 They have transformed the quality of life for millions of people.
 The benefits of the single market for consumers in the EU are obvious: economic growth and job creation, safer products, lower prices, and greater choice in crucial sectors like telecommunications, banking and air travel, to name but a few.
+But the EU is not just about wealth and improved standards of living.
+The EU is a community of values.
+We are a family of democratic European countries committed to working together for peace and freedom, prosperity and social justice.
+And we defend these values.
+We seek to foster cooperation among the peoples of Europe, while respecting and preserving our diversity.